The young activist who showed us that challenges do not define you

 Indeed, every single person is deserving of these rights.
 The more she wrote, the louder her voice became.
 Frightened by her pen, the extremist group resorted to shooting Malala in the head.
 Even a bullet could not stop 15 year old Malala and on her 16th birthday, only 9 months after her life-threatening and traumatic injury, she told the United Nations:

 ‘Nothing changed in my life except this: weakness, fear, and hopelessness died.
 Strength, power and courage was born.
 I am the same Malala.
 My hopes are the same.
 My dreams are the same’

 The 12th of July became Malala day, to remember those forgotten children who want education.
-The following year, she was awarded the Nobel Peace Prize 2014 because of her global efforts in supporting educational equality for young girls – she remains the youngest person to have ever received this award at 17 years old.
+The following year in 2014 she was awarded the Nobel Peace Prize because of her global efforts in supporting educational equality for young girls – she remains the youngest person to have ever received this award when she was 17 years old.

 Malala shows us that challenges do not have to hold you back, and research supports this too.
-Three important positive influences were found to help people through difficult times: getting support from others, having self-determination, and finding a creative means of self-expression.
-This holds true for Malala as she expresses great resolve, and with the support from her father, Ziauddin, she continues her mission to ensure education rights for children across the world.
+Three important positive influences have been found to help people through difficult times: getting support from others, having self-determination, and finding a creative means of self-expression.
+This holds true for Malala with the support from her father, Ziauddin, she continues her mission to protect education rights for children across the world using her skill for writing.
 The young activist declared that:

 ‘One child, one teacher, one book, and one pen can change the world’